 Why yes it did!

-And then even copied XTC with the label
+And they even copied XTC with the label

 But what happened when the second single was released from the album?
 Was that also called Single?
 Or maybe Another Single.